-Russia and US start talks on European security
+Russia and US launch talks on European security

 Russia and the US have begun "complex" talks on European security, as the West dampened expectations for a positive outcome.